 Are there reasons to avoid Marriage Counseling?

 Marriage counseling can save your marriage.
 It can also hasten the end to that relationship.
-I see many couples who have used marriage counseling to strength and improve their relationship.
+I see many couples who have used marriage counseling to strengthen and improve their relationship.
 There are also those couples, up to half of all couples who attend couples counseling, who end up divorcing soon after the marriage counseling experience.

 1. You want the Marriage Counselor to decide who is right and who is wrong.

-Specifically you want the therapist to tell your partner that they are the one causing the problem.
+Specifically, you want the therapist to tell your partner that they are the one causing the problem.

-If you want a right and wrong decision see a judge for the divorce.
+If you want a right and wrong decision, see a judge for the divorce.
 Couplehood is a partnership.
-To be effective the counselor needs to stay neutral and rather than solving problems for you they need to help you learn ways to resolve these disagreements in a more positive way.
+To be effective the counselor needs to stay neutral and rather than solving problems for you, they need to help you learn ways to resolve these disagreements in a more positive way.